 Celebrity hair colorist Rita Hazan tells us she likes this easy root touch-up kit, which is available in several different blond and brown shades.
 She recommends applying it along your hairline and sticking solely to the roots.

 Another great tip: When selecting a color, Hazan says to go for a hue one to two shades lighter than what you think your hair color really is.

 "At-home hair color tends to be a little darker than salon colors.
 Look for colors that sound natural like auburn, not cherry bomb," Hazan suggests.

 This Rita Hazan root touch-up spray is a favorite of celebrity hairstylist Irinel de León.

 "It’s the ultimate secret weapon for covering any grays or sparse areas on the scalp or hairline," she says.
 "It also doesn’t leave any residue on your pillow at night, and it’s good enough to use once and last you until your next wash as well."

 De León notes that using a root spray like this will not only cover up any incoming regrowth and grays, but it will also make your hair appear fuller in photos.

-Amber Maynard Bolt, a master celebrity hairstylist at Nine Zero One Salon, told TODAY that she loves the Oribe Gold Lust Repair & Restore Shampoo for colored hair — and the same brand also makes a root touch-up spray.
+Amber Maynard Bolt, a master celebrity hairstylist at Nine Zero One Salon, tells us that she loves Oribe's Gold Lust Repair & Restore Shampoo for colored hair — and the same brand also makes a root touch-up spray.